-Table 21: Features of CMN that help carers to maintain their caring role
+Table 21: Features that help carers to maintain their caring role

-Themes/categories Number of mentions Carers Matter Norfolk helping carers open up about issues, providing empathy (emotional support) 5 Providing information on sources of support, including support groups and advice in how to navigate fragmented services 6 Financial advice/support e.g., helping with benefits forms 3 previously unidentified.
+Themes/categories Number of mentions Helping carers open up about issues, providing empathy (emotional support) 5 Providing information on sources of support, including support groups and advice in how to navigate fragmented services 6 Financial advice/support e.g., helping with benefits forms 3 unidentified.
 Responses were summarised thematically (see Table 22).
-The most frequently mentioned feature was the fact that Carers Matter Norfolk is easily contactable via a range of channels and carers can access support in a format most convenient for them.
+The most frequently mentioned feature was the fact that the Service is easily contactable via a range of channels and carers can access support in a format most convenient for them.